mcvta/WaterPythonTemp/README.md

 This repository includes the python code of four models that were used to predict the water temperature of 83 rivers with limiting forcing data (with 98% of missing data).
 The results of this study are described in the following manuscript:
-**Almeida, MC and Coelho PS.: Modeling river water temperature with limiting forcing data**:
+**Almeida, M.C. and Coelho P.S.: Modeling river water temperature with limiting forcing data**:

 - Random Forest (_vide_ [sklearn webpage](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html))
 -	Artificial Neural Network (Momentum algorithm) (_vide_ [neupy webpage](http://neupy.com/modules/generated/neupy.algorithms.Momentum.html))
 -	Support Vector Regression (_vide_ [sklearn webpage](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html]))
 -	Multiple Regression (_vide_ [sklearn webpage](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html]))
--	We have also included the hybrid air2stream (_vide _[Toffolon and Piccolroaz, 2015](https://github.com/marcotoffolon/air2stream)) fortan code in this repository.
+-	We have also included the hybrid air2stream (_vide _[Toffolon and Piccolroaz, 2015](https://github.com/marcotoffolon/air2stream)).
 This benchmark model was used to make results comparable with other studies.

 The machine learning models hyperparameter optimization was implemented with the Tree-structured Parzen Estimators algorithm (TPE) (Bergstra et al 2011).
 The python code implementation of TPE with the Hyperot algorithm (Bergstra et al 2013) is also available.

 Additionaly we have included the python code that was used to quantify the features importance with a random forest regressor.
-The random forest regressor with the following parameters: n_estimators = 50, max_depth = 485, min_samples_split = 5, max_features = 'auto', bootstrap = True; was the best performing model for stations with with 98% of missing data (_vide_ [sklearn webpage](https://scikit-learn.org/stable/auto_examples/ensemble/plot_forest_importances.html))
+The random forest regressor with the following parameters: n_estimators = 50, max_depth = 485, min_samples_split = 5, max_features = 'auto', bootstrap = True; was the best performing model for stations with with 98% of missing data. (_vide_ Almeida and Coelho, 2022).

 ## Input data